goshiphq/goship-cms/content/articles/freight-insurance.md

 * Protection of your freight and its value.
 Cargo insurance will help you avoid big money losses that are often caused by frequent [freight shipping returns](https://www.goship.com/posts/reverse-logistics-how-to-deal-with-freight-shipping-returns).
 Often, the freight damage occurs due to external reasons you can't control like traffic congestion or bad weather.
 * Claims are paid within 30 days compared to 9 months without insurance
-* You don’t have to prove the carrier’s fault
+* You don’t have to prove the carrier’s fault.
+Freight insurance functions as an official document showing the freight loss or damage are not caused by the carrier.
+This will help you avoid many administrative procedures and fines.
-* All the paperwork is completed for you by our insurance provider
+* All the paperwork is completed for you by our insurance provider.

 We work with [Falvey Insurance Group](http://falveyshippers.com/), industry professionals that assist customers with all necessary paperwork.
 Our partners will do their best to ensure your freight is safe and covered.
 You can always discuss the coverage you need with insurance agents who consult the customers on insurance types and specifics.